Hod (Kabbalah)

+Hod is associated with qualities such as submission, humility, and intellectual rigor.
+It represents the capacity to comprehend and articulate divine truths, balancing the emotive and instinctual energies of Netzach.
+This balance is crucial for maintaining the flow of divine energy through the sefirot and manifesting it in the material world.
+Hod is also linked to the planet Mercury and the archangel Michael in Western esoteric traditions.

+Description

 Hod sits below Gevurah and across from Netzach in the tree of life; Yesod is to the south-east of Hod.
 It has four paths, which lead to Gevurah, Tiphereth, Netzach, and Yesod.

-All the sephirot are likened to different parts of the body and the tree itself to an homunculus.
+All the sephirot are likened to different parts of the body and the tree itself to a homunculus.
 Netzach and Hod are likened to the two feet of a person, the left and right.
 The feet not only bring a person to their place of intention; integrity here at the base of the pillar is foundational to all that stands above.

 Hasidic Judaism's view of Hod is that it is connected with Jewish prayer.
-Prayer is seen as form of "submission"; Hod is explained as an analogy - that instead of "conquering" an obstacle in one's way, (which is the idea of Netzach), subduing oneself to that "obstacle" is related to the quality of Hod.
+Prayer is seen as a form of submission; Hod is explained as an analogy - that instead of conquering an obstacle in one's way, (which is the idea of Netzach), subduing oneself to that obstacle is related to the quality of Hod.

-Hod is where form is given by language in its widest sense, being the key to the "mystery of form" (this may be an adoption of a point of view of Jacques Lacan).
+Hod is where form is given by language in its widest sense, being the key to the mystery of form (this may be an adoption of a point of view of Jacques Lacan).
 Our unconscious desires come from Netzach, and are given form in the symbolic realm by Hod, manifesting unconsciously through Yesod to Malkuth.